elastio/bon/website/README.md

 First, make sure you have [NodeJS installed](https://nodejs.org/en/download/package-manager).

 Then install the dependencies of the website with the following command.
-This command needs to be run inside the `website` directory.
+This command must be run inside of the `website` directory.

 ```bash
 npm install